nekernel-org/necti/ReadMe.md

-# NDKKit, C++ SDK for ZKA.
+# NDK, C++ SDK for New OS.

 ## Installing:

-Start by cloning the repo.
+Start by cloning the repository.

 ```
 git clone git@bitbucket.org:mahrouss/sdk-dll.git